Moscow Biennale: Third Moscow Biennale of Contemporary Art

 The commissioner of the Biennale was Joseph Backstein.
-The exhibition program of the Third Moscow Biennale of Contemporary Art (September 24 - November 1, 2009) featured main project "Against exclusion" and more than 39 special projects and 7 special guests shows.
+The exhibition program of the Third Moscow Biennale of Contemporary Art (September 24 - November 1, 2009) featured the main project "Against exclusion" and more than 39 special projects and 7 special guest shows.

 Main project "Against exclusion"

 The main project of Third Moscow Biennale of Contemporary Art entitled "Against exclusion" (curator Jean-Hubert Martin, best known for his exhibition "Magiciens de la terre" at the Centre Pompidou, Paris, 1989) was held at the Garage Center for Contemporary Culture (now known as Garage Museum of Contemporary Art) and was presenting artists from Russia, Europe, United States, Asia, South America, Africa and Oceania.
-French curator Jean-Hubert Martin mixed the work of well-known contemporary western artists with non-western and non-professional artists.
-He was assisted by Exhibition Designer and Dutch Curator Mattijs Visser and French Curator Oliver Varenne.
+French curator Jean-Hubert Martin mixed the work of well-known contemporary Western artists with non-Western and non-professional artists.
+Exhibition Designer and Dutch Curator Mattijs Visser and French Curator Oliver Varenne assisted him.